 \subsection{SNR Estimation}

-In spite of the properly managed dithering power, the computation of likelihood probabilities using the denoising process in \eqref{eq:effective_channel} requires the perfect knowledge of the SNR $\gamma$ or equivalently, the AWGN noise variance $N_0$.
-In this work, we also perform the SNR estimation via offline supervised learning using the deep neural network as shown in Fig.~\ref{fig:DNN}.
-The offline training first collects training data points $\{\by[j]; \gamma[j]\}$ where $\by[j]\in\{+1,-1\}^{2N_r}$ is the $j$th one-bit quantized observations and $\gamma[j]$ is the true SNR at time $j$.
-Once sufficient samples are collected, the AP selects a portion of the data points as training samples and performs the supervised offline learning with $\by[j]$ as inputs and $\gamma[j]$ as outputs to be estimated.
+In spite of the properly managed dithering power, the computation of likelihood probabilities using the denoising process in \eqref{eq:effective_channel} requires knowledge of the SNR $\gamma$ or equivalently, the AWGN noise variance $N_0$.
+To address this, we also present the supervised learning approach to estimate the SNR using a DNN, as illustrated in Fig.~\ref{fig:DNN}.
+During the offline training phase, we collect training data points $\{\by[j]; \gamma[j]\}$ where $\by[j]\in\{+1,-1\}^{2N_r}$ is the $j$th one-bit quantized observations and $\gamma[j]$ is the true SNR at time $j$.
+Once sufficient samples are collected, the BS selects a portion of the data points as training samples and performs the supervised learning with $\by[j]$ as inputs and $\gamma[j]$ as outputs to be estimated.
 Assuming that there exist $L$ hidden layers, the estimated SNR is represented as the scalar output of the neural network expressed as